 An update to the historical length-weight relationship was completed in 2021 (IPHC-2022-AM098-INF07).
-That analysis provides more accurate weight-length relationships by IPHC Regulatory Area applicable for the years 2017-present and should be used on recent data in place of the historical relationship.
+That analysis provides more accurate weight-length relationships by IPHC Regulatory Area applicable for the years 2017-present and is used on all recent data in place of the historical relationship.